jolicode/docker-starter/README.md

 root domain where the application will be available;

-* `env.extra_domains` (optional): This contains extra domains where the application will be available
+* `env.extra_domains` (optional): This contains extra domains where the application will be available;

-* `env.project_directory` (optional, default: `application`): This is the host directory containing your PHP application
+* `env.project_directory` (optional, default: `application`): This is the host directory containing your PHP application.

 *Note*: Some Fabric tasks have been added for DX purposes.
 Checkout and adapt the tasks `install`, `migrate` and `cache_clear` to your project